- Team ProMiller

 Gir of Gujarat : An evolving destination

 Indian Tourism has been witnessing a constant upward growth in terms of its overall contribution at both domestic and international levels.
+The same is being confirmed by data & trends published by the top hotel management companies in India & many hotel management consultants in India.
 With constant support from the government in the form of various policies constantly promoting destinations, one can easily conclude that each of these destinations in itself is only experiencing an upward growth.

 The total contribution of travel and tourism towards India’s total GDP has noticed a consistent 15% growth (until 2019) and is expected to grow by 34% by 2029. ("India Inbound Tourism - Unlocking the Opportunity", 2019)

 Amongst the various drivers for tourism growth, a major focus happens to be on Nature-based tourism.
-It has been identified as one of the fastest emerging segments of tourism in India.
+It has been identified as one of the fastest emerging segments of tourism in India by the hospitality asset management companies.
 With over 104 national parks and various other wildlife sanctuaries, the Ministry of Tourism has notably allotted over INR 187.90 Cr. under the Swadesh Darshan Scheme towards the development of these destinations.
 (Sasan Gir, Kangra, and Jim Corbett mentioned amongst the many)